OHIF/Viewers/docs/latest/contributing/testing.md

 - [ESLint][eslint-rules]
 - [TypeScript][typescript-docs] or [Flow][flow-org]

-Where it falls short: Can't test business logic.

 ### Unit Tests

-...
+The building blocks of our libraries and applications.
+For these, you'll often be testing a single function or method.
+Conceptually, this equates to:

+_Pure Function Test:_

+- If I call `sum(2, 2)`, I expect the output to be `4`

+_Side Effect Test:_

+- If I call `resetViewport(viewport)`, I expect `cornerstone.reset` to be called with `viewport`

-#### When should we unit test?
+#### When to use

-Follow the top level exports.
 Anything that is exposed as public API should have unit tests.
-These are th

-#### When should we avoid unit tests?
+#### When to avoid

+You're actually testing implementation details.
 You're testing implementation details if:

 - Your test does something that the consumer of your code would never do.
   - IE. Using a private function
 - A refactor can break your tests

-Where it falls short: That you're calling a dependency appropriately.

 ### Integration Tests